Panaghoy sa Suba: Filming

-Panaghoy sa Suba was actor Cesar Montano's directorial debut.
-The filming was done in Bohol, the Philippines with a mostly Visayan cast.
+The film was shot entirely in Bohol, the Philippines with a mostly Visayan cast.
+Cesar Montano stated that the film is in Boholano, with English subtitles.
 One of the producers, R.D.
 Alba had attended the Los Angeles Film School.

+Release

+Panaghoy sa Suba was released by Cesar Montano's CM Films on December 25, 2004 as part of the 2004 Metro Manila Film Festival.
+It was released on video by GMA Records Home Video the following year.

 Screening and reception

 Panaghoy sa Suba was given an "A" rating by the Cinema Evaluation Board (C.E.B.) of the Film Development Council of the Philippines.
 The CEB described Cesar Montano's direction as "meticulous but light-handed."
 It turned "a somewhat rambling and slow screenplay into a poetic, sometimes even magical, current of silent struggle and survival."